-Both Inventory Control and WMS can:
+Both Inventory Control and Warehouse Management Systems can:

 Anytime you make the move from pencil pushing or out-of-date technology to a modern management software system, you are bound to see an uptick in business productivity and efficiency.
 But if you really want to see tangible results, a modern inventory control or warehouse management system is a must – especially as retail warehouse operations are under pressure to pick up the pace, while still maintaining a high level of shipment accuracy.
 Here is a breakdown of the benefits you’ll realize:

 - Inventory is Accounted for